Litharge/realtrends/README.md

 The default ladder will not work for other countries, eg Angola (geo="AO") as "englishcombe", "bathampton" etc are never searched in Angola.

-If you want to know about real search volumes in Angola, use google maps to find a hamlet, village, town, smaller city, capital (or something else, this is up to the user) and pass this list as the ladder keyword parameter
+If you want to know about real search volumes in Angola, use Google Maps to find a hamlet, village, town, smaller city, capital (or something else, this is up to the user) and pass this list as the ladder keyword parameter